eshazen/carputer/Data/Shapefiles/README.md

 ### 2025-11-30

+End of the day:  a few bugs maybe in writing the new files.

 The `.DAT`, `.VRT`, `.PRT` and `.REE` files seem ok.

 _Idea:_ Write an Arduino-compatible library to open the above 4 files